 But the game has changed: it's now all about satisfying our wants.
 Regardless of the economy or world affairs, there's always something new that we want.
 And that means more messages, more competition, more confusion and less solutions.

 With this in mind, who do you want doing your advertising?
-Traditionalists or Revolutionaries?
+Traditionalists or a revolutionary Auckland advertising agency?

 The boring slot has been filled.
 The brand or product designed to appeal to the largest possible audience already exists and displacing it is almost impossible.
 It’s impossible because the very innocuousness of the market leader is its greatest asset.
 How can you position your business as “more bland than the leading brand”?